 An offset account is a deposit account that is linked to your home loan, and allows you to "offset" any savings you have against your mortgage interest.
 You will not earn interest on your savings in your offset account.
 However, the opportunity is there to pay less interest on your home loan.

-There are two main types of offset accounts.
+The two main types of offset accounts.

-- 100% offset accounts - offered by Defence Bank to offset your mortgage by the entire balance (100%) of your offset account.
+These are offered by Defence Bank to offset your mortgage by the entire balance (100%) of your offset account.

 The higher the percentage of your offset account, the more you will save on interest.